-- The instructor will submit a change of grade form to issue a final course grade based on the coursework submitted, or - The incomplete (I) grade may be administratively changed to a grade of F.
+- The instructor submits a change of grade form to issue a final course grade based on the coursework submitted, or - The incomplete (I) grade is administratively changed to a grade of F.

 Note: Students may not withdraw from a course once they have been issued a grade of Incomplete.